 A Study About Abstinence and the Ability to ConceiveEliahu Levitas, a fertility specialist in the IVF unit of Israel's Soroka University Medical Center, conducted a study to examine sperm samples from approximately 6,000 men.
 All of whom had abstained from intercourse for up to two weeks.
 Most of the men in the study had normal sperm counts.
-Approximately one third of the men had low sperm count.
+About one-third of the men had low sperm count.
 Researchers also discovered that sperm motility decreased through a day of abstinence for men with low sperm counts.
-Additionally, there were other changes occurring with regard to shape, a telltale sign that sperm health was rapidly declining.
-However, it is important to note that men with normal sperm counts demonstrated little change in motility following abstinence.
-They didn't show signs of sperm health decline until much later.

 Ways to Improve Your Sperm Count and Quality